opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in Python

-The python client requires you to have `boto3` installed.
+The Python client requires you to have `boto3` installed.
 Make sure to update the `connection_class` to use `RequestsHttpConnection`.
-Use the following code to create a client connection in python:
+Use the following code to create a client connection in Python:

 ```python
 from opensearchpy import OpenSearch, RequestsHttpConnection, AWSV4SignerAuth